 The Lifetime Allowance is the maximum you can save in your pensions over your lifetime, without having to pay any extra tax charges when you take money out of them.
 It doesn’t include any income coming from the State Pension.

-In the current 2020/21 tax year, which finishes on April 5, 2021, the Lifetime Allowance is £1,073,100.
+In the current 2021/22 tax year, the Lifetime Allowance is £1,073,100.
 The Lifetime Allowance usually rises in line with the annual rate of inflation, but the Chancellor announced in the March 2021 Budget that it will be frozen at its current level until the end of the 2025/26 tax year.

 You can find out more about how pension allowances work in our article Understanding your pension allowances.

 When can I access the money in my SIPP?

 If you have a SIPP or any other type of defined contribution or money purchase pension, under pension freedom rules introduced in 2015, you can usually access this money once you reach the age of 55.
 There’s a 10-year gap between pension freedom age and the State Pension age, so the age at which you can access your retirement savings is due to rise to 57 when the State Pension age reaches 67 in 2028.

 If you’re 55 or older, accessing your pension might seem like an attractive way to fund early retirement, but there are several things to consider before you do this.
 Firstly, it means you will miss out on any future investment gains from the money you take out of your pension.
 You will also have less money saved away for the future and without an income coming in, this will become very hard to replace again.
 As mentioned above, there’s also the reduction in the Annual Allowance to consider – if you start taking pension income flexibly, it can trigger the Money Purchase Annual Allowance, which would restrict the amount you could contribute to your pension in future to £4,000.
 Find out more in our article What is the Money Purchase Annual Allowance?